Responsible Pet Ownership

-1. Councils are more able to enforce lifetime registration of cats and dogs.
-This aims to improve the ability of councils to track cats and dogs through more accurate register data and allow councils to fund further regulatory activity and education programs.
+1. Councils can enforce lifetime registration of cats and dogs.
+This aims to improve Councils’ ability to track cats and dogs through more accurate register data, and allow Councils to fund further regulatory activity and education programs.

-• A companion animal owner who receives notice from Council to register their cat or dog has 14 days to do so (section 10B).
-Failing to comply with this notice may incur a $275 penalty.
+A companion animal owner who receives notice from Council to register their cat or dog has 14 days to do so (Section 10B).
+Failing to comply with this notice may incur a $305 penalty.

-• An authorised officer may declare a dog to be dangerous or menacing if the dog has already been declared dangerous or menacing under a law of another State or Territory (s 34).
+An authorised officer may declare a dog to be dangerous or menacing if the dog has already been declared dangerous or menacing under a law of another State or Territory (Section 34).

-• Councils can immediately seize a dog for the purpose of microchipping and registration after a notice of intention has been issued to declare the dog as menacing, dangerous or restricted (s36).
+Councils can immediately seize a dog for the purpose of microchipping and registration after a notice of intention has been issued to declare the dog as menacing, dangerous or restricted (Section 36).

-• Councils can seize and destroy dangerous dogs where control requirements are breached once, and seize and destroy menacing dogs where control requirements are breached twice in 12 months (s58G).
+Councils can seize and destroy dangerous dogs where control requirements are breached once, and seize and destroy menacing dogs where control requirements are breached twice in 12 months (Section 58G).